Kometa-Team/Community-Configs/EvilTactician/README.md

 ## config.yml

-You can either use my ```config.yml```, or you can use it as a cheatsheet for the elements you need in your own.
+You can either use my ```config.yml```, or you can use it as a cheatsheet for the elements you need in your own.<br>
-Note that mine only contains the sections required for Anime Collections to work.
+Note that mine only contains the sections required for Anime Collections to work.<br>
 Don't forget to configure the ```plex:```, ```tmbd:``` and ```mal:``` sections with your details and API keys.
 There are links in the file to guides for those.

 ## Anime.yml